How to Use Access Keys in Windows 11 File Explorer

 Why use Access Keys?

-Using a mouse for everything can be slow.
-Access Keys let you use your keyboard to pick menu options instantly.
-This saves time and keeps your hands on the keys.
+Mousing around can feel slow sometimes.
+Access Keys let you use your keyboard to pick menu options instantly, saving you time and keeping your hands on the keys.
+They’re especially helpful if you prefer keyboard navigation or use assistive technology like Narrator.

 What happens when done?

-Once you finish these steps, you will see small letters appear next to menu items.
+After you finish these steps, you’ll notice small letters appear next to menu items.
 Typing those letters will trigger the command without needing to click.
+You’ll navigate File Explorer faster and more efficiently.

 Summary